Hydrosalpinx: Causes, Symptoms, Diagnosis & Treatment

 Conclusion

-A person who has hydrosalpinxmay still be able to get pregnant; however, the likelihood of success is dependent on the severity and blockage’s cause.
+A person who has hydrosalpinx may still be able to get pregnant; however, the likelihood of success is dependent on the severity and blockage’s cause.
 Without any treatment, conception won’t always happen, and early pregnancy loss or ectopic pregnancy are risks that could occur.

-Treatments for hydrosalpinxwill increase the chances of getting pregnant significantly.
+An accurate diagnosis of hydrosalpinx will help in the further treatment of this condition.
+Diagnosis methods involve Hysterosalpingogram (HSG), Laparoscopy, Sonohysterosalpingography etc. Treatments for hydrosalpinx will increase the chances of getting pregnant significantly.
 Surgeries, such as laparoscopy and salpingectomy are common methods for treating hydrosalpinx.
 Sclerotherapy is another alternative treatment solution.

 FAQs